Despite chaos in Venezuela, opposition still lacks military support

 U.S. involvement

-Many were startled when U.S. National Security Advisor John Bolton said Tuesday that Venezuelan Defense Minister Vladimir Padrino López, Supreme Court President Maikel Moreno, and others had been talking to the opposition and had agreed to help oust Maduro.
+Many were startled when national security adviser John Bolton said Tuesday that Venezuelan Defense Minister Vladimir Padrino López, Supreme Court President Maikel Moreno, and others had been talking to the opposition and had agreed to help oust Maduro.

 The suggestion was followed by the appearance of Padrino López on national television lashing out against those involved in the uprising and calling it “a coup.”

-“By Bolton putting this out there, he is creating divisions between the kleptocrats in power,” said Fonseca.
+“By Bolton putting this out there, he is creating divisions between the kleptocrats in power,” Fonseca said.
 “That’s an important communications strategy.
 It further weakens their cohesiveness.”

 A factor that has allowed Maduro to remain in power is the support he receives from Cuba, Russia and China.